 (pron. kee-vin; no accent, no apostrophe, no space)

-My name is Kevin A. Browne.
+My name is Kevin Adonis Browne.
 I am a poet, a teacher, a lover, a deep limer, a friend.
-I dive, I dance, I take pictures, and (until very recently) I archive.
+I dive, I dance, I take pictures, and I archive.
 Layla and Kyle are my children, and they know me.
 I count the midnight robber, pierrot grenade, bookman, and diable molassie among my ancestors.
 There is bwa, which I have yet to take up in more than a symbolic way.

 I am a Trini man.

 An academic immigrant.

 I am, among other things, an assistant professor of Rhetoric and Writing at Syracuse University.
 I think, talk, and write about Caribbean Rhetoric–wrote a book on the subject, entitled Tropic Tendencies: Rhetoric, Popular Culture, and the Anglophone Caribbean.
-I’ve shared a Call for Papers for an edited collection, entitled Islands in the Mainstream: Interdisciplinary Perspectives on Caribbean Rhetoric–the deadline (Nov.
+I recently shared a Call for Papers for an edited collection, entitled Islands in the Mainstream: Interdisciplinary Perspectives on Caribbean Rhetoric–the deadline (Nov.
 30, 2013) has passed.
 I’m compiling essays for that project now.
 I’ve also recently shown some of my photographs in an exhibition, Seeing Blue.
 The forthcoming book, Pay!, will feature images from the show and a series of essays that discuss the performance of Paramin Blue Devils from a contemporary rhetorical perspective.
 There are other projects–always other projects.